dydx404/EIE-Risc-V-CPU/README.md

 - more cleanly structured with consistent indentation and improved commenting, improving code readability and maintainability.

-### Pipelining

-The pipeline of each stage is the one to its left.

-We decided on this convention since we thought it would be easier to reason between stalling and flushing.
-Stalling implies that the inputs to the stage should remain unchanged, whereas flushing entails zeroing the inputs to the stage.
-As such, it made sense to define each pipeline of a stage to to the left of its corresponding stage.

 The hazard unit produces `StallFetch`, `StallDecode`, `FlushExecute`, `FlushDecode`.
 These are inputs to the relevant pipelines for those stages that need to be flushed or stalled.
 Inside the pipelined, when stall signal is high, the signals at the pipeline's inputs are not passed to the outputs, while when flush signal is high, the outputs are low.